codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 1. Marks the connection as being inside a transaction
 2. Returns `OK` as a simple string

-### The WATCH Command (Updated)
+### The `WATCH` Command (Updated)

+`WATCH` is meant to be called before a transaction starts.
+Calling it inside a transaction doesn't make sense because the transaction has already begun, and commands are already being queued.

-Now that you have transaction state, `WATCH` needs to behave differently depending on whether the connection is inside a transaction:
+Now that you have the transaction state, `WATCH` needs to enforce this:

 - If the connection is outside a transaction:
     1. Add the key to the connection's collection of watched keys